 Why Does WP-Cron Cause Performance Issues?

 WP-Cron is the built-in cron handler for WordPress.
-Many high traffic and high demand and interaction websites may find they have issues with this.
+Many high traffic, demand, and interaction websites may find they have issues with this.
 See, WP-Cron is not a real cron job.
 Instead, it is the system WordPress has created to mimic what a system cron does.

 And while sites with high traffic can have issues, sites with very little traffic can suffer performance issues as well.
 This is because when not many people are loading a page, then a schedule has a higher chance of being missed.

 A solution to this is to disable the cron and then use the system cron instead.
 This will help you better run a predefined schedule.